LolloGH/Cities-Bucket-List/README.md

 ## Credits

-As a first front-end development project, I was supported by the Ironhack Bootcampexcellent staff solving doubts and helping with some issues.
+As a first front-end development project, I was supported by the Ironhack Bootcamp excellent staff solving doubts and helping with some issues.
 Thank you Marc Compte, Pablo Mateos and Cristian Perdomo ;)

 ## License